La7: Télé Monte Carlo administration

 The birth of the Italian TMC (Telemontecarlo) was influenced by the Italian government's decision to adopt color television broadcasts, with the choice between the PAL and SÉCAM standards to be determined later.
 In 1971, during the debate over these standards, French industrialists reportedly proposed to President Georges Pompidou that TMC broadcast in Italian and in color by using the SÉCAM standard.
 The broadcasts would target Rome and the Italian coast from the ORTF transmitter in Bastia, Corsica, aiming to promote SÉCAM receivers in the Italian market.
 However, President Pompidou declined the proposal.

 Technical tests in SÉCAM color, intended for Italy, took place in June 1971 with the establishment of UHF channel 35, broadcast in the PAL-G standard with a power of 50 kW.
 After several tests, in 1973 TMC broadcast some programs in Italian on this channel in an experimental form, which subsequently became Tele Monte Carlo in 1974.

 The official inauguration of the Italian service was held on 5 August 1974, one month after the ruling of the Italian Constitutional Court of 10 July 1974, number 225, which sanctioned the legitimacy of foreign relay systems.
 The first show transmitted by Telemontecarlo was Un peu d'amour, d'amitié et beaucoup de musique ("A Little Bit of Love, Friendship and a Lot of Music"), hosted by Jocelyn Hattab, who couldn't speak proper Italian at the time, and his wife Sophie.
+Initially, Genova and Turin were its primary targets.
+At an extraordinary general assembly convened on January 15, 1975, it announced its expansion to Milan (where the Italian channel would eventually be headquartered) by the end of March, still using the SECAM format.

 In its first year, Télé Monte Carlo began broadcasting its programs in color, standing out among Italian viewers' television options, as RAI channels didn't have this technology until 1977.
 In addition to operating outside Italian borders (but with many repeaters in Italian territory, covering a large part of the Italian peninsula), the broadcaster also aired its programs in Italy on a national scale, thus becoming (along with the other two foreign networks of Italy, TV Koper-Capodistria and TSI) one of the first alternatives to RAI channels for the Italian public.
 As a Monegasque TV, Telé Monte Carlo could broadcast live on a national network, unlike private Italian networks, for which this was not possible until 1991, as it was an exclusive right of the public television service.
 Like RAI, Telé Monte Carlo was also a member of Eurovision.